McNerdius/doom/BigMacDeck/readme.md

   - Special "achievement" style or other cards that can by themselves make gameplay grindy or annoying.
   - Progress-inhibiting or reversing cards.

-Just load the [`BigMacDeck-*.pk3`](BigMacDeck-5.4.pk3) after the Corruption Cards PK3 and the deck will be presented along with the defaults:
+Just load the [`BigMacDeck-*.pk3`](BigMacDeck-5.4.pk3) (right click to "Save As") after the Corruption Cards PK3 and the deck will be presented along with the defaults:

 ![ZDL](ZDL.png)